Gandino1984/barrio.online/front-end/src/components/login_register/login_register_form/documentation/ User Login Process.md

 1. **Login Endpoint**: The `/user/login` endpoint in `user_api_router.js` calls the `login` function in `user_api_controller.js`.

-2. **User Validation**: The `login` function in `user_controller.js` validates the username and password.
+2. **User Validation**: The `login` function in `user_controller.js` validates the name_user and password.
 It checks if the user exists and if the password is correct using bcrypt.

 3. **Response**: If the login is successful, the server responds with the user data (excluding the password).